 Get a surety bond

-Contractors that do meet the necessary financial requirements can post a surety bond in its place.
+Contractors that do not meet the necessary financial requirements can post a surety bond in its place.

 North Carolina contractor licenses bonds give financial protection to the state and your customers, helping to ensure that you’ll conduct business in accordance with all licensing regulations.